dcooray42/Tokenizer/documentation/whitepaper.md

 `Create a .env File`: In the deployment folder, create a .env file.
 This file is used to specify the required environment variables:

-`API_URL`: Replace this with the API URL for the Sepolia testnet.
-You can obtain the Sepolia testnet RPC URL from your preferred provider, such as Alchemy or Infura.
+`API_URL`: Replace this with the API URL for your chosen network.
+You may use services like Infura, Alchemy, or an Ethereum node URL.
 `PRIVATE_KEY`: Insert the private key of the wallet you'll use for the smart contract deployment.
-Here's an example of what the .env file might look like for deploying on the Sepolia testnet:
+Here's an example of what the .env file might look like:

 ```plaintext
 API_URL=https://eth-sepolia.g.alchemy.com/v2/[YOUR-API-KEY]
 PRIVATE_KEY=your_wallet_private_key
 ```

-`Run the Deployment Script on Sepolia`: Once the .env file is configured, you can initiate the deployment process on the Sepolia testnet by executing the start.sh script:
+`Run the Deployment Script`: Once the .env file is configured, you can initiate the deployment process by executing the start.sh script:

 ```shell
 ./start.sh
 ```

-This script will perform the following actions on the Sepolia testnet:
+This script will perform the following actions:

 Install the necessary dependencies, ensuring your environment is ready for deployment.</br>
 Compile the 42DCO Token smart contract using the Solidity compiler.</br>
-Deploy the smart contract to the Sepolia testnet.
+Deploy the smart contract to the specified network.</br>
-The network configurations and deployment script details can be tailored to suit your specific needs, including choosing the Sepolia testnet for deployment.
+The network configurations and deployment script details can be tailored to suit your specific needs, including choosing the desired Ethereum network.

 ### Custom Configuration